 - Gender.
 While vein disease can affect both genders, women tend to have more problems with their veins than men.

 - Weight.
 Carrying extra weight causes more pressure in your veins which creates problems.

 - Type of job.
 If you stand or sit for long periods, normal blood flow in your veins can be restricted.
 This can result in vein disease.

 - Trauma or injury.
 If you’ve ever experienced a traumatic injury, you could be at increased risk of vein disease.

-Based on whether your problems are cosmetic or medical, we can talk about treatment options that will help improve the appearance and function of your veins.
+Based on whether your problems are cosmetic or medical, we can discuss treatment options that will help improve the appearance and function of your veins.

 Common Treatments for Varicose Veins

 Traditional sclerotherapy is primarily used for cosmetic vein problems that exist on the surface of your skin.
-When you have issues with deeper, bigger veins, you may need to consider ultrasound guided sclerotherapy.
+When you have issues with deeper, bigger veins, you may need to consider ultrasound-guided sclerotherapy.
 The treatment is quite similar to traditional sclerotherapy, but ultrasound technology is used to identify the location of deep varicose veins.
-An ultrasound--or sonogram--lets us see the exact location of the vein that needs to be treated.
+An ultrasound–or sonogram–lets us see the exact location of the vein that needs to be treated.
 A solution called Asclera is injected into the vein.
-The medication is given in a high concentration than for spider veins, but the process works works the same way.
+The medication is given in a higher concentration than for spider veins, but the process works the same way.
 The medication causes the veins to collapse and eventually be absorbed by your body.